mccornet/pl-900/05 - ModelDrivenApp.md

 # PL-900 Model Driven App

-***Model-driven app design is a*** ***component-focused approach to app development that focuses on adding dashboards, forms, views, and charts*** to your apps.
-Model-driven app design does not require code, and the apps you make can be simple or very complex.
+***Model-driven app design is a component-focused approach to app development that focuses on adding dashboards, forms, views, and charts; much of the layout is determined by the added components***.

-In canvas apps, the app maker has total control over the app layout.
-In model-driven apps, on the other hand, ***much of the layout is determined by the components you add***.
 The emphasis is more on quickly viewing your business data and making decisions instead of on intricate app design.

 ## Making model-driven apps

-**Three design phases**:

-1. Model your business data
-2. Define your business processes
-3. Build the app
+***Building an app usually involves 3 steps.***

-### 1. Model your business data
+### 1. Model the Business Data

-***To model business data,*** ***determine what data the app will need and how that data will relate to other data***.
+***To model business data, determine what data the app will need and how that data will relate to other data***.
 Model-driven design uses metadata-driven architecture so that designers can customize apps without writing code.
 Metadata means *data about data* and defines the structure of the data stored in Microsoft Dataverse.

-### 2. Define your business processes
+### 2. Define the Business Processes

-***Defining and enforcing consistent business processes is a key aspect*** of model-driven app design.
-Consistent processes help ensure that users can focus on their work and not worry about having to remember to perform a set of manual steps.
+***Define and enforce a consistent business proces*** Consistent processes help ensure that users can focus on their work and not worry about having to remember to perform a set of manual steps.

 ### 3. Build the app

-***After modeling data and defining processes,*** ***the app is build by selecting and setting up the components in the App Designer***.
+***After modeling data and defining processes, the app is build by selecting and setting up the components in the App Designer***.

 ## Building blocks of model-driven apps